 If I did have a medicine cabinet, though, I envision it would look something like this:

-Here are 5 tips to organize YOUR medicine cabinet to help speed up the morning routine and bring some order to your bathroom.
+If you are lucky enough to have one, here are 5 tips to organize your medicine cabinet to help speed up your morning routine and bring some order to your bathroom.

 - Take everything out of your medicine cabinet and assess what needs to stay or go.
 Obviously, expired items should be thrown away, but also make decisions about items you haven’t used in a while.
 It’s ok to purchase and try out products, but you have to know when they’re not working for you and discard them.
 You want to keep only your essential, daily items in your medicine cabinet in order to keep it organized.